ThingSet/thingset.github.io/docs/2a_general.md

 }
 ```

 The data objects are structured in different groups like `info` and `conf` as described below.
-By convention, leaf object names use [upper camel case](https://en.wikipedia.org/wiki/Camel_case), inner objects to define a path use lower case names.
+By convention, data items (leaf nodes) use [upper camel case](https://en.wikipedia.org/wiki/Camel_case) for their names, inner objects to define a path use lower case names.

 The `rpc` group provides functions that can be called.
-In order to distinguish functions from a normal data object, executable object names are lower case and prefixed with `x-`.
+In order to distinguish functions from normal data objects, executable object names are lower case and prefixed with `x-`.

 The `.pub` path is used to configure the automatic publication of messages, so it doesn't hold normal data objects.
 Such internal nodes are prefixed with a `.`, similar to hidden files or folders in computer file systems.